Club Procedures

 • Check weights and balances - Be aware of weight and balance limitations for the aircraft you are using.

-Securing the Planes (top)
+Securing the Plane (top)

 • Follow standard aircraft "securing plane" procedure - perform the standard steps outlined in the POH for securing the aircraft

-• Secure plane in hanger - the planes shall be backed into the hanger.
+• Secure plane in hanger - the plane shall be backed into the hanger.
 There is a center-line indicator located at the center of the overhead beam to be used as a guide.
 The vertical stabilizer should positioned to align with this indicator

 • Update aircraft Tachometer log